MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 # Teams tab Stageview

 Stageview in Microsoft Teams is a user interface (UI) component that provides various methods to open your app content in an immersive canvas experience.
-Stageview allows users to multitask inside Teams, collaborate with others in a Teams multi-window, or focus on tasks in a modal experience.
+Stageview allows users to multitask inside Teams, collaborate with others in a Teams multiwindow, or focus on tasks in a modal experience.

 > [!NOTE]
 > The article is based on Teams JavaScript client library (TeamsJS) version 2.0.x.
 If you're using an earlier version, see [TeamsJS](how-to/using-teams-client-library.md) for guidance between the latest and earlier versions.